NikolaCiric7117/CPE695FinalProject/README.md

     `roslaunch navigation cafe_global_planner.launch`

-   make sure to source the doint
+   make sure to source by:

-   'source /devel/setup.bash'
+   `source /devel/setup.bash`

 7. To get the stats you have to run this script in a new terminal first before step 8: